Origins of the labor movement in Spain: Moderate Decade (1844–1854)

-Progressive biennium (1854-1856)
+Progressive biennium (1854–1856)

 Factory with self-acting spinning machines in Logelbach, France.

 On June 30, 1854, the pronouncement known as the Vicalvarada broke out, which began the progressive biennium.
 The first city to join was Barcelona, where on July 14 an uprising began in which the workers played a prominent role, who for the first time did so by declaring a strike.
 The outcomes was that the spinners got half an hour more time in the lunch break, which meant reducing the weekly hours from 75 to 72.

-There was also an important labor participation in the uprising in Malaga, forcing the civil and military governors to leave the city.
+There was also an important labor participation in the uprising in Málaga, forcing the civil and military governors to leave the city.
 A Board elected by universal suffrage was then formed, and the workers went on strike for several days until they achieved the wage increases they were asking for.

 The following year, labor unrest grew.
 On April 30, the civil governor of Barcelona prohibited both the closures of factories by employers and the "collective abandonment of work" by workers, in addition to establishing the requirement of government authorization so that workers' associations could continue to function.
 Three weeks later, on May 21, a Royal Order on "freedom of contract" annulled what the workers had achieved in the agreements of the previous summer.
 In this context, on June 6, took place the trial and execution of José Barceló - head of the Barcelona Spinners Association - as "instigator" of a crime committed at Mas de Sant Jaume, near Olesa de Montserrat, the court counting only on the evidence of a last minute statement of one of the perpetrators of the robbery and murder, when he was awaiting execution.
 On June 21, the captain general Juan Zapatero took the final step in the offensive against the workers' associations by prohibiting them.
 Eleven days later the first general strike in the history of Spain was declared in Barcelona.
 As the workers' delegate Juan Alsina said months later: "If Zapatero had not given the order to prohibit associations, the working class would have remained calm in their workshops awaiting the decision of the exhibition that dated May 11 of 1855 he had raised the Government asking for a remedy for his ills."